Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Well, I'll just say two things.

-Number one, we support the leader's statement that has been released calling on President Biden to use his full authority We're good to go.
+Number one, we support the leader's statement that has been released calling on President Biden to use his full authority to pardon Americans who rightfully deserve a second chance.

 So we support Leader Jeffries and the statement that he released on this just yesterday.

-I was curious to kind of piggyback off of Michael's question, whether the caucus is planning to make an endorsement in the agriculture ranking of a race, where a member of your caucus, David Scott, is running against two challengers.
+I was curious to kind of piggyback on Michael's question: whether the caucus is planning to make an endorsement in the agriculture ranking member race, where a member of your caucus, David Scott, is running against two challengers.

 I know you guys are being very specific.